chandlerbaggett/Javain-Me-Crazy/README.md

 ## <a name="colab-tool"></a>Collaboration Tool
 Group text for basic day to day communication.

-Trello for the outline of the project and group member assignments
+Trello to communicate the outline of the project and group member assignments